 If you are under 25 you can get free emergency contraception pills from the following places:

-- Young people’s sexual health clinics
+- Young people’s sexual health clinic

 - Your own doctor or a 4YP doctor